Skip to main content

 1

 Preheat your oven to 210 degrees.
 Cut the potato in half lengthways (no need to peel) and then chop each half into wedges the size of your index finger.
-Pop your wedges on a baking tray, drizzle with oil and season with a pinch of salt and a good grind of black pepper.
+Pop your wedges on a baking tray, drizzle with oil and season with a pinch of salt and a good grind of pepper.
 Toss and then roast in your oven on the top shelf for 30 mins.
 Turn after 15 mins to make sure they cook evenly.

 2

 Strip the rosemary leaves from their stalks and finely chop (discard the stalks).
 In a large bowl, mix your rosemary with a glug of oil and a good pinch of salt and pepper.
-Add the pork medallions and stir well to coat them.
+Add the pork medallions and mix well to coat them.
 Keep to one side, allowing the flavours to infuse.

 3

 Cut the green leafy bits off the cauliflower and then cut it into florets (small trees).
-Pop your florets on another baking tray, season with salt, drizzle over some oil and then roast on the middle shelf of your oven for 20-25 mins, until golden and charred at the edges.
+Pop your florets on a baking tray, season with salt, drizzle over some oil and then roast on the middle shelf of your oven for 20-25 mins, until golden and charred at the edges.

 4